 Size and Form

-Height varies by cultivar; usually a spreading form
+Height varies by cultivar, typically 12 to 15 feet high; usually with a spreading form.

 Tree & Plant Care